Skip to main content

 Replies sorted oldest to newest

-To finish and drive home, I'm making a list with the kids of 10 Servant Things You Can Do (as a kid) --> and in the right column we're adding "going the extra servant mile" ideas for that servant idea.
-I'm doing this on a handout so they can take the list home.
+To finish and drive home, after the foot-washing red-dye test, I'm making a list with the kids of 10 Servant Things You Can Do (as a kid) --> and in the right column we're adding "going the extra servant mile" as a way of saying, SERVE WELL, not just half hearted.

 Help a Sibling with their homework --> Do it joyfully without thinking of your own schedule.